FrancoLiberali/cql/docs/contributing/contributing.md

 - Discussion: You have something on your mind, which requires input form others in a discussion, before it eventually manifests as a proposal.
 - Feature request: Used for items that propose a new idea or functionality.
 This allows feedback from others before code is written.

-To ask questions and troubleshoot, please join the [DitRit discord server](https://discord.gg/zkKfj9gj2C) (use the BADAAS channel).

 ### Before submitting

 Before you submit an issue, make sure you’ve checked the following:

 1. Check for existing issues
-   - Before you create a new issue, please do a search in [open issues](https://github.com/ditrit/badaas/issues) to see if the issue or feature request has already been filed.
+   - Before you create a new issue, please do a search in [open issues](https://github.com/FrancoLiberali/cql/issues) to see if the issue or feature request has already been filed.
    - If you find your issue already exists, make relevant comments and add your reaction.
 2. For bugs
    - It’s not an environment issue.